THE PURPOSE OF THE LAW (Part 1)

 1 Timothy 1:

 9 knowing this: that the law is not made for a righteous person, but for the lawless and insubordinate, for the ungodly and for sinners, for the unholy and profane, for murderers of fathers and murderers of mothers, for manslayers,

 10 for fornicators, for sodomites, for kidnappers, for liars, for perjurers, and if there is any other thing that is contrary to sound doctrine,

 11 according to the glorious gospel of the blessed God which was committed to my trust.
 (NKJV).

-Therefore, as a new creation in Christ, you are not expected to strive or seek to adhere to, keep or live by the Mosaic Law.
+Therefore, as a new creation, you are not expected to strive or seek to adhere to, keep or live by the Mosaic Law.
 What God has given you through Jesus Christ is grace and truth.
 That is what you are expected to hold or adhere to!

 17 For the law was given through Moses, but grace and truth came through Jesus Christ.
 (NKJV).

 But, why did God entrust men to the law to serve as our tutor or guardian until Christ came?
 What purposes does God intend the law He gave Israel through Moses to serve?